isomerpages/mccy-iccs/index.md

       image: /images/21June2019ICCSPhotog1-472.jpg
   - infopic:
       title: Young Leaders' Programme
-      description: The YLP is a platform for young leaders from ASEAN and around the world to network and share ideas on social cohesion and community building.
+      description: The YLP is a platform for young local and international leaders to network and collaborate on initiatives around social cohesion and community building.
       button: Read more
       url: /ylp
       alt: YLP